JakubSzwedowicz/Projects-CPP/README.md

 **Next Prime Number** – Have the program find prime numbers until the user chooses to stop asking for the next one.

+# Custom Projects

+**Maze Generator** - Currently under development but the idea is to generate and solve mazes.

+**CPP Mechanism** - Workshop focued on setting up a proper project in CMake and testing different C++ mechanisms.

 >>>>>>> My first commit containing 3 projects